Ultimate Guide to Using AI for Public Speaking: Boost Your Preparation, Clarity, and Confidence

 Brainstorming Prompts for Topics Your Audience Cares About

-"I have been asked to deliver a presentation at work.
-My audience is [insert who they are, e.g., my team, the leadership group], the presentation will be [insert duration, e.g., 20 minutes], and the topic is [insert topic].
-What key points, stories, and examples should I include to make this presentation engaging, informative, and actionable for this audience?"
+Work presentation prompt: "I have been asked to deliver a presentation at work.
+My audience is [who they are, e.g. my team, the leadership group], the presentation will be [duration, e.g. 20 minutes], and the topic is [topic].
+What key points, stories, and examples should I include to make this engaging, informative, and actionable for this audience?"

-"I am preparing to deliver a presentation at [insert event or conference].
-The target audience is [insert audience, e.g., industry peers, conference attendees], the presentation will last [insert duration], and the topic is [insert topic].
-What stories, examples, and insights should I include to make this presentation memorable and valuable for this audience?"
+Event or conference prompt: "I am preparing to speak at [event or conference].
+The audience is [e.g. industry peers, conference attendees], the presentation will last [duration], and the topic is [topic].
+What stories, examples, and insights should I include to make this memorable and valuable for this audience?"

-"I want to generate public speaking ideas that my audience will care about.
-My audience is [insert description], and they are interested in [insert area of interest].
-What are 5-10 compelling presentation topics or angles I could speak about that will resonate with this audience, spark engagement, and feel authentic to me?"
+General idea exploration prompt: "I want to generate public speaking ideas my audience will care about.
+My audience is [description], and they are interested in [area of interest].
+Give me 5 to 10 presentation topics or angles that would resonate with them, spark engagement, and feel authentic to me."

 Using AI to Identify Trending Industry Conversations